MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Validate that the client certificate prompted in your browser.
     - If it does not appear, try a different browser.
 Most major browsers support performing a client certificate check.
 However, mobile and desktop apps often leverage built-in browsers that may not support this check and therefore affect authentication for these apps.
 1. Verify that activities from these devices are populating the log.
 In Defender for Cloud Apps, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Valid client certificate**.
-1. If you still do not see the prompt, open a [support ticket](support-and-ts.md) and include the following information:
+1. If you still don't see the prompt, open a [support ticket](support-and-ts.md) and include the following information:
     - The details of the browser or native app where you experienced the problem
     - The operating system version (ex. iOS/Android/Windows 10)
     - Mention if the prompt is working on Edge Chromium